Ira Reiss

-Ira Leonard Reiss (born 1925) is a sociologist with primary interests in studying the way society impacts sexual attitudes and behaviors and how people respond to those pressures.
-He also has interests in the study of gender and family, particularly as they relate to sexuality.
+Ira Leonard Reiss (December 8, 1925 – January 9, 2024) was an American sociologist with primary interests in studying the way society impacts sexual attitudes and behaviors and how people respond to those pressures.
+He also had interests in the study of gender and family, particularly as they relate to sexuality.
 He attended Syracuse University for his B.S. degree and the Pennsylvania State University for his M. A. and Ph.
 D. degrees.
 His major area in graduate school was sociology and his minor areas were cultural anthropology and philosophy.
 His doctoral course work in sociology and philosophy was done at Columbia University and his French and German language study was taken at Yale University.

 Overview

-Reiss taught at Bowdoin College (1953–55), College of William and Mary (1955–59), Bard College (1959–61), the University of Iowa (1961–69) and the University of Minnesota (1969–96).
-He retired as Professor Emeritus in June 1996 but his professional work has continued right up to the present time.
+Reiss taught at Bowdoin College (1953–1955), College of William and Mary (1955–1959), Bard College (1959–1961), the University of Iowa (1961–1969) and the University of Minnesota (1969–1996).
+He retired as Professor Emeritus in June 1996 but his professional work has continued.
 He has won a number of awards for his research and theory efforts.
 He was elected President of the International Academy of Sex Research, The Society for the Scientific Study of Sexuality, The National Council on Family Relations and the Midwest Sociological Society.
 His teaching was ranked in the top segment of the sociology department at both the University of Iowa and the University of Minnesota and he was nominated for the University wide distinguished teacher awards at both those Universities.
-He has received an award for mentoring from both the undergraduate students and the graduate students at the University of Minnesota.
-He has written 14 books, four monographs and over 150 professional papers.
+Reiss received an award for mentoring from both the undergraduate students and the graduate students at the University of Minnesota.
+He wrote 14 books, four monographs and over 150 professional papers.

+Reiss died in Minneapolis, Minnesota, on January 9, 2024, at the age of 98.